reyestech/Azure-Honeynet-and-Sentinel-Hardening-/README.md

 ![Cloud Honeynet / SOC](https://i.imgur.com/iSlfeYX.jpg)

 - To bolster your project's security, comprehending and anticipating the strategies employed by cyber adversaries is imperative.
 This objective can be met by setting up a controlled virtual environment that is deliberately exposed to the public.
-This approach entices potential hackers, allowing them to observe and analyze their attack methods.
+This approach entices potential hackers, allowing them to observe and analyze their attack methods.it is imperative to comprehend and anticipate.
+To achieve this, you can set
 - In the project's preparatory phase, we implemented a dual setup: a Windows virtual machine equipped with an SQL database and a Linux server configured with loosely regulated network security groups (NSGs) to increase their visibility on the internet.
 Additionally, a storage account and a critical vault with publicly accessible endpoints were established to lure cyber attackers.
 - Throughout this initial phase, Microsoft Sentinel was utilized to oversee the environment, leveraging logs collected by the Log Analytics workspace to monitor activities.
 - This strategic gathering of intelligence provides reassurance about the thoroughness of our process, offering invaluable insights into potential vulnerabilities and security threats and enabling the formulation of robust defense mechanisms before deploying the final solution.
 Allow All configured.
+This strategic intelligence gathering.
+It offers enables
-- A storage account and critical vault were deployed with public endpoints visible on the open internet to entice these attackers even further.
-In this stage, Microsoft Sentinel monitored the unsecured environment using logs aggregated by the Log Analytics workspace.
+To further entice these attackers, a storage account and critical vault were deployed with public endpoints visible on the open internet.
+At this stage, Microsoft Sentinel monitored the unsecured environment using logs aggregated by the Log Analytics workspace.

 ## Architecture After Hardening / Security Controls